 When too much fat is carried around the belly, it can do even more damage.
 So-called ‘apple’ shapes are linked to bowel, kidney, oesophageal, pancreatic, and breast cancers.

 It isn’t clear exactly why this is, but it could be to do with how quickly certain chemicals from fat can get into the blood.

 A healthy body weight is important for children as well as adults

-By encouraging your children to lead a healthy lifestyle, you can help them keep a healthy body weight later on in life.
-A person’s body weight can be influenced by what they ate when they were children, or even what their mothers ate before they were born.
+By encouraging your children to lead a healthy lifestyle, you can help them keep a healthy body weight as a child as well as later on in life.